openlibhums/memory-alpha/README.md

 using GitHub-flavored Markdown and including images in `/content/support/images/`.

+Pelican interprets these pages as “articles,” so minimal requirements about having a `Title` in the YAML metadata apply.

-They are also encouraged to use the `support-web-content` Git branch, or a dedicated feature branch.
+If they are editing on GitHub.com, they can make commits on the perpetual `copyediting` branch, or if they are working locally, they should open a dedicated feature branch.
 They may often need help with pull requests and merges from there into main.

-The `support-web-content` branch is intended as a perpetual branch.
-When merging from it, please remember to leave the branch open and rebase it onto main, so that it is up-to-date with main for the convenience of the next person to write content.

 ### Components